reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/sessions/c8y_sessions_encryptText.md

   -v, --verbose                    Verbose logging
       --view string                Use views when displaying data on the terminal.
-Disable using --view off (default "auto") --withError                  Errors will be printed on stdout instead of stderr -t, --withTotalPages             Request Cumulocity to include the total pages in the response statitics under .statistics.totalPages
+Disable using --view off (default "auto") --withError                  Errors will be printed on stdout instead of stderr -t, --withTotalPages             Request Cumulocity to include the total pages in the response statistics under .statistics.totalPages
       --workers int                Number of workers (default 1)
 ```